Spring 2018 Faculty Notes

 Banner Bottom, Santa Fe, New Mexico, 2017 by emeritus professor of art Justin Kronewetter.
 Part of his one-person exhibition, “Seen While Looking,” that ran February and March at Illinois Wesleyan University in Bloomington, Illinois.
 Kronewetter is a 1962 graduate of IWU.

-John Krygier, professor of geography and director of the environmental studies program, and Emily Howald ’18 wrote a chapter about student-driven sustainability efforts at OWU, “ ‘Scrappy’ Sustainability at Ohio Wesleyan University,” for the book Sustainable Cities and Communities Design Handbook (Butterworth-Heinemann, 2017).
+John Krygier, professor of geography, and Emily Howald ’18 wrote a chapter about student-driven sustainability efforts at OWU, “ ‘Scrappy’ Sustainability at Ohio Wesleyan University,” for the book Sustainable Cities and Communities Design Handbook (Butterworth-Heinemann, 2017).
 It was edited by Woodrow “Woody” Clark ’67 (see Clark’s alumni profile in the 2017 Award Winners story elsewhere in this issue of OWU Magazine).

 John (Jay) Martin III